LHNCBC/loinc-equivalence-classes/README.txt

-Notes on procedure for generating equivalence classes
++Notes on procedure for generating equivalence classes

+[Note:  The first part of this document describes the old appraoch.
+There is a new approach under development which is described at the end, and is to be followed instead for certain classes.]

 The SQL routines are written in Transact-SQL, originally selected because Clem requested the use of the "partition by" syntax.
 The code now uses temporary